tanay-s/Face-Recognition/README.md

 Steps followed: <br />
 PCA is implemented for feature reduction. <br />
 K-Means clustering is done to obtain 13 clusters. <br />
-Test images are then identified using clustering or projecting on the feature vector to determine faces. <br />
+Test images are then identified using clustering and K-NN to determine faces. <br />
 <br />
 **Face Recognition.m** has the source code.